For the exchange student interested in event planning and tourism development.

-The module is centred around the 2nd part of the specialisation specific competences – e.g. revenue management, destination management, marketing, planning of events etc. (see curriculum for the overall descriptions of specialisations)
+The module is centred around the 2nd part of the specialisation specific competencies – e.g. revenue management, destination management, marketing, planning of events etc. See curriculum for the overall descriptions of specialisations.

-The elective will offer the opportunity to get a more in depth knowledge about a chosen focus area either within business, knowledge about business & the tourism industry in Spain, or within the area of specialisation, e.g. with advanced event management. (see catalogue of electives in attachment)
+The elective will offer the opportunity to get a more in depth knowledge about a chosen focus area either within business, knowledge about business & the tourism industry in Spain, or within the area of specialisation, e.g. with advanced event management.
+See catalogue of electives.

 The 1st year portfolio exam collects the knowledge and test from the OLAs throughout the semester.
 It is an individual exam, where the student has to show a deeper understanding of the elements learned during the first year of studying.
 Exchange students will only be tested on knowledge based on their their OLAs of the semester they are participating in.

 OLAs (obligatory learning assignments) are shorter tests at the end of the different modules that have to be passed throughout the semester.
 They do not assign direct credits but have an impact on the overall result of the 1st year portfolio exam.

 +45 6318 3333

 Please contact UCL's admissions Hotline if your enquiry is related to: